-One of the reasons companies and brands overlook them is because although they are apparent to the individual, they’re not always obvious to a business.
+One of the reasons companies and brands overlook them is that although they are apparent to the individual, they’re not always obvious to a business.

 All three of these influencers will happily use the two other types of social power that French and Raven talk about – Informational Power (influence) and Coercive Power.
 Overlaps happen and that makes it all part of the fun when it comes to identifying your influencers.

-As a business using social media to increase your visibility you need to be aware of the influencers, who they influence and why.
-You’ll find though this article isn’t enough, that you need to read more.
+As a business using social media to increase your visibility, you need to be aware of the influencers, who they influence, and why.
+You’ll find though this article isn’t enough, and that you need to read more.